Civ13/civ13-wiki/wiki/Civilizations_and_Nomads.md

 items on it, and select a category to research.

 This means that this mode rewards productivity and exploitation of natural resources.
-No slacking off!
+No slacking off\!

 Different items are worth different amounts.

-Experiment!
+Experiment\!

 ### No Research